Sanofi French head Lajoux to leave at end-2014

-PARIS (Reuters) - Sanofi’s (SASY.PA) head of France, Christian Lajoux, plans to leave at the end of the year after 21 years with the drug making company, Chief Executive Chris Viehbacher said in a message to staff.
+PARIS, Oct 2 (Reuters) - Sanofi’s head of France, Christian Lajoux, plans to leave at the end of the year after 21 years with the drug making company, Chief Executive Chris Viehbacher said in a message to staff.

 Viehbacher said the 67-year-old “has been at the forefront of the group’s transformation projects in France”, adding that plans for after his departure “will be decided at a later stage”.